 Asus ROG Strix Scar III G531GW Gaming Laptops are among the premiere laptops when it comes to battery life.
-And don\u2019t kid yourself, if you\u2019re looking for a best laptop for Sims 4 you\u2019ll want something with a long battery life.
+And don\u2019t kid yourself, if you\u2019re looking for the best laptop for Sims 4 you\u2019ll want something with a long battery life.
 You\u2019re not going to be playing a game that doesn\u2019t end for only an hour at a time, are you?
 But, if you need a higher-end PC for gaming, then check out our best gaming laptops review.\n\n\n \n Asus ROG Strix Scar III G531GW \n\n\n\n\nCheck Price\n\n\n\n\nWhy We Like It \u2013 Asus ROG Strix Scar III G531GW\nThe Asus ROG Strix Scar III G531GW is a powerhouse of a gaming laptop accompanied by a powerhouse of a price.
-The Intel Core i7 allows the system to make mincemeat out of even the most graphically superb games and the 16GB of RAM allows you to run multiple tasks at the same time without slowing down.
-Compare this to a very similar model by reading the Asus ROG Strix Scar III review.\n\n\n\nPros\n\n\n \t\n\n \tGood Battery Life\n\n\n \tAmple Port Support\n \tArmoury Crate Allows for Various Customization Options\n\n\n\n\n\n\nCons\n\n\n \tPlastic Enclosure\n \tFans Can Get Loud\n \tCan\u2019t Achieve the Maximum Frame Rate\n\n\n\n\n\nPower\/Performance\nThe Asus ROG Scar III G531GW features an Intel Core i7 processor, 16GB of RAM, the full-power Nvidia GeForce RTX 2060 CPU GPU, and a 1TB NVMe SSD.
+The Intel Core i7 allows the system to make mincemeat out of even the most graphically superb games, and the 16 GB of RAM allows you to run multiple tasks at the same time without slowing down.
+Compare this to a very similar model by reading the Asus ROG Strix Scar III review.\n\n\n\nPros\n\n\n \t\n\n \tGood Battery Life\n\n\n \tAmple Port Support\n \tArmoury Crate Allows for Various Customization Options\n\n\n\n\n\n\nCons\n\n\n \tPlastic Enclosure\n \tFans Can Get Loud\n \tCan\u2019t Achieve the Maximum Frame Rate\n\n\n\n\n\nPower\/Performance\nThe Asus ROG Scar III G531GW features an Intel Core i7 processor, 16 GB of RAM, the full-power Nvidia GeForce RTX 2060 CPU GPU, and a 1 TB NVMe SSD.
 It\u2019s more than powerful enough to play the Sims 4 and Titanfall 2 without problems.
-It may be a little too powerful for the Sims 4, so consider the Lenovo Ideapad L340 Gaming Laptop if you want something less powerful for cheaper.\n\nRelated: The Asus ROG Strix GL502VT gaming laptop review will give you an insight of one of the lightest and thinnest gaming laptops we\u2019ve tested.\nBattery\nAmong gaming laptops, such as the Acer Predator Helios 300 GTX 1660 TI, the battery life on the Asus ROG Strix Scar III comes in at an impressive six hours and 32 minutes.
-While that may not seem like a lot you have to remember that most gaming laptops have an average of about four hours, give or take.
+It may be a little too powerful for the Sims 4, so consider the Lenovo IdeaPad L340 Gaming Laptop if you want something less powerful for cheaper.\n\nRelated: The Asus ROG Strix GL502VT gaming laptop review will give you an insight of one of the lightest and thinnest gaming laptops we\u2019ve tested.\nBattery\nAmong gaming laptops, such as the Acer Predator Helios 300 GTX 1660 TI, the battery life on the Asus ROG Strix Scar III comes in at an impressive six hours and 32 minutes.
+While that may not seem like a lot, you have to remember that most gaming laptops have an average of about four hours, give or take.
 So that extra two hours of gaming time will be invaluable.
 In fat, anything over six hours would be considered good.
-You can also save even more battery by turning Wi Fi off when you\u2019re not using it.\nPorts\/Expandability\nThe Asus ROG Strix Scar III provides ample connectivity features so you can use it as something other than a gaming laptop if need be.
+You can also save even more battery by turning Wi-Fi off when you\u2019re not using it.\nPorts\/Expandability\nThe Asus ROG Strix Scar III provides ample connectivity features, so you can use it as something other than a gaming laptop if need be.
 On the left are three USB 3.1 Gen 1 Type-A ports and an audio jack and on the back are an HDMI port, a USB Type-C with DisplayPort support, and an Ethernet jack.
-For a right-handed gamer, though, the mouse would have to be wrapped around from the left side of the laptop which can be cumbersome.
+For a right-handed gamer, though, the mouse would have to be wrapped around from the left side of the laptop, which can be cumbersome.
 For more traditional port placement, see the MSI GF63 Thin.\nBuild Quality\nIf you like subtlety in your laptop form, then this isn\u2019t for you.
-A strip of RGB lighting illuminates both the front and edges of the laptop and the large ROG logo is on the lid.
+A strip of RGB lighting illuminates both the front and edges of the laptop, and the large ROG logo is on the lid.
 Even the keyboard features per-key RGB lighting that can be cool or tacky depending on your tastes.
 However, the plastic enclosure doesn\u2019t feel as strong as a metal chassis.
-Even the fans can get loud while gaming which, in turn, can drain the battery.\nValue\nThe Armoury Crate app allows for customization of lighting, monitoring components, controlling fans, and much more.
+Even the fans can get loud while gaming, which, in turn, can drain the battery.\nValue\nThe Armoury Crate app allows for customization of lighting, monitoring components, controlling fans, and much more.
 But while the performance components mentioned previously may sound good, the combination of GeForce RTX 2060 graphics and 240Hz display are odd because they can\u2019t achieve the desired 240 frame rates.\nAsus ROG Strix Scar III G531GW Wrap Up\nAny Asus ROG Strix Scar III review will do well to mention how good the battery life is compared to other gaming laptops.
 However, I struggle to see how they can justify the price-tag they have.
 I\u2019ve seen lower-priced laptops with higher RAM, higher frame rates, and in some rare cases, even higher Intel Core processors.